 Q3.
 Why use a Linux terminal?

 Ans.
-It has the capability to process faster and offers a seamless experience compared to the GUI.
+It can process faster and offers a seamless experience compared to the GUI.

 Q4.
 What is chmod in Linux?